-- 1. At least 1 hour before passaging, coat new plates with either Corning® Matrigel® (section 4.2.1) or Vitronectin XFTM (section 4.2.2). - 2.
+- 1. At least one hour before passaging, coat new plates with either Vitronectin XFTM (section 4.2.1) or Corning® Matrigel® (section 4.2.2). - 2.
 Aliquot sufficient mTeSRTM1 and warm to room temperature (15 25°C). - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 3.
-Wash cells with 1 mL of D-PBS (Without Ca++ and Mg++) and aspirate. - Note: There is no need to remove regions of differentiated cells. - 4.
-Add 1 mL of ReLeSRTM and aspirate ReLeSRTM within one minute, so that colonies are exposed to a thin film of liquid. - 5.
-Incubate at 37°C for 5 7 minutes.

-Note: Optimal dissociation time may vary depending on the cell line used; when passaging a cell line with $ReLeSR^{TM}$ for the first time, the optimal dissociation time should be determined (for more information see Figure 9 and section 8.0).

-- Add 1 mL of mTeSRTM1. - 7.
-Detach the colonies by placing the plate on a plate vortexer (e.g. Multi-MicroPlate Genie, 120 V, Scientific Industries Model SI-4000, at 1200 rpm) for 2 3 minutes at room temperature.
+Wash cells with 1 mL of phosphate-buffered saline (PBS) without Ca2+ and Mg2+ and aspirate. - Note: There is no need to remove regions of differentiated cells. - Add 1 mL of ReLeSRTM and aspirate ReLeSRTM within one minute, so that colonies are exposed to a thin film of liquid. - 5.
+Incubate at 37°C for 5 7 minutes. - Note: Optimal dissociation time may vary depending on the cell line used; when passaging a cell line with $ReLeSR^{TM}$ for the first time, the optimal dissociation time should be determined (for more information see Figure 9 and section 8.0). - 6.
+Add 1 mL of mTeSRTM1. - 7.
+Detach the colonies by placing the plate on a plate vortexer (e.g. Multi-MicroPlate Genie, 120V, Scientific Industries Model SI-4000, at 1200 rpm) for 2 3 minutes at room temperature.
 Alternatively, hold the plate with one hand and use the other hand to firmly tap the side of the plate for approximately 30 60 seconds.

-- Transfer the detached cell aggregates to a 15 mL conical tube using a 5 mL serological pipette (e.g. Catalog #38003).
-Cell aggregates should be appropriately sized for plating (mean aggregate size of approximately 50 - 200 μm; see Figure 9). - Note: If you wish to plate cell aggregates directly from your passaged well (i.e. without transferring into a tube), pipette the aggregate mixture up and down once using a 5 mL pipette.
+- 8. Transfer the detached cell aggregates to a 15 mL tube using a 5 mL serological pipette.
+Cell aggregates should be appropriately sized for plating (mean aggregate size of approximately 50 200 μm; see Figure 9).
+Note: If you wish to plate cell aggregates directly from your passaged well (i.e. without transferring into a tube), pipette the aggregate mixture up and down once using a 5 mL pipette.
 This will ensure breakup of any large aggregates that may still be present. - 9.
-Plate the cell aggregate mixture at the desired density onto coated wells containing mTeSR[TM]1.
+Plate the cell aggregate mixture at the desired density onto pre-coated wells containing mTeSRTM1.
 If the colonies are at an optimal density, the cultures can be split every 4 7 days using 1 in 10 to 1 in 50 splits (i.e. cell aggregates from 1 well can be plated in 10 to 50 wells).
-If the colonies are too dense or too sparse, adjust the split ratio accordingly at the next time of passaging (see section 6.2). - 10.
+If the colonies are too dense or too sparse, at the next time of passaging adjust the split ratio accordingly (for more details see section 6.0). - 10.
 Place the plate in a 37°C incubator.
 Move the plate in several quick, short, back-and-forth and side-to-side motions to evenly distribute the cell aggregates.
-Do not disturb the plate for 24 hours. - Note: Uneven distribution of aggregates may result in increased differentiation of human ES and iPS cells. - 11.
+Do not disturb the plate for 24 hours.
+Note: Uneven distribution of aggregates may result in increased differentiation of human ES and iPS cells. - 11.
 Perform daily medium changes using mTeSRTM1 and visually assess cultures to monitor growth until the next passaging time.

 Figure 9.
-Effect of ReLeSRTM on Human Pluripotent Cells Cultured in mTeSRTM1
+Effect of ReLeSRTM on Human Pluripotent Cells Cultured in mTeSRTM1 Medium.
 Examples of ideal cell aggregates (mean size of approximately 50 - 200 μm) obtained after step 8 of the ReLeSRTM protocol.
-Magnifications: (A) 40X and (B) 100X.
-If cell aggregates do not resemble these examples, the passaging protocol may require further optimization (for more information, refer to "Cell aggregate size obtained with ReLeSRTM is not ideal" in section 8.0).
+Images were taken using two magnifications: (A) 40X and (B) 100X.
+If cell aggregates do not resemble these examples, the passaging protocol may require further optimization (for more information, refer to "Cell aggregates size obtained with ReLeSRTM is not ideal" in section 8.0).

-5.1.2 Gentle Cell Dissociation Reagent (GCDR)
+5.1.2 Gentle Cell Dissociation Reagent